boa-dev/boa/docs/debugging.md

 ## Execution

-Once the tree has been generated [exec](../boa/src/lib.rs#L92) will begin to run through each expression.
+Once the tree has been generated [exec](../boa/src/lib.rs#L92) will begin to run through each node.
 If the tokens and tree looks fine, you can start looking here.
 We usually just add `dbg!()` in the relevent places to see what the output is at the time.

 ## Debugger